microsoft/PowerPlatformConnectors/certified-connectors/CB Blockchain Seal/Readme.md

 The connector supports the following operations:
 * `Create seal`: Hashes the file locally and creates a seal
 * `Verify seal`: Hashes the file locally and verifies a seal
-* `Get seals`: Hashes the file locally and gets all seals for current file
+* `List seals`: Hashes the file locally and lists all seals for current file

 ## Known issues and limitations
 Currently it is not possibe to seal Office 2013+ files.